aayush-thakkar2914/Test-HR-AI/README.md

 Currently working on these improvements:

---> To get formatted response from the AI Agent.
+--> To get a formatted response from the AI Agent.

---> To add more KRAs in the assistant
+--> To add more KRAs for the assistant

 --> To perform better query processing and intent classification.

+Screenshots: